Last updated: March 2026

 What do you want to value?

 Old coins are one of the most commonly inherited and undervalued possessions.
 Millions of Americans have coins passed down from parents and grandparents without knowing their value.
 A coffee can of old pennies might contain a $1,000 1914-D cent.
 A bag of 'old silver coins' could include key dates worth hundreds each.
 Foreign coins in a box might include ancient or medieval coins worth $50-$500+.
-Even coins that aren't rare individually add up — a jar of pre-1965 US silver coins is worth 15-25x face value for silver content alone.
-The biggest risk isn't that your coins are worthless — it's selling valuable coins for face value because you didn't check.
+Even coins that aren't rare individually add up.
+A jar of pre-1965 US silver coins is worth 15-25x face value for silver content alone.
+The biggest risk isn't that your coins are worthless.
+It's selling valuable coins for face value because you didn't check.

 Understanding what drives the price of old coins helps you get the most accurate valuation.